jwtanx/Screenshot2Text/README.md

 3. The output will be copied to your clipboard directly

 ## Future work
+- [ ] PyQt a simple UI / Streamlit
 - [ ] Compaitible for Linux
 - [ ] Google Chrome and Firefox extension for extracting the text
 - [ ] Preprocess the image by inverting the dark image into bright image for better tesseract extraction.